HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/README.md

 ### Resourced-based Constrain Delegation

-It's possible to gain code execution with **elevated privileges on a remote computer if you have WRITE privilege** on that computer's AD object.
+Having **WRITE** privilege on an Active Directory object of a remote computer enables the attainment of code execution with **elevated privileges**:

 {% content-ref url="resource-based-constrained-delegation.md" %}
 [resource-based-constrained-delegation.md](resource-based-constrained-delegation.md)